Skip to main content

 3. Income Tax Free (Roth IRA or Life Insurance)

 A well-designed portfolio will have a planned percentage of stocks, bonds, and other types of investments.
 Ideally you want to pay the least amount of tax possible across your entire portfolio.
-To do this you want to ensure that your growth stocks are taxed at long-term capital gains rates, or better, when sold.
+Ensure you sell your growth stocks at long-term capital gains rates.
 This would happen in an income taxable account, or an income tax free account.

 In an income taxable bucket, most of your investment income is subject to tax, but not all the income in this account is taxed at the same rate.
 Interest, some dividends, short-term gains and partnership income are all taxed at ordinary rates, while long-term capital gains are taxed at a more favorable long-term capital gains rate.

 Any withdrawal you make from a tax deferred bucket (IRA or other retirement account) will be taxable at the higher ordinary income rate.
-This means that long-term capital gains made on assets held in your tax deferred account will all be taxed at higher ordinary income rates.
+Long-term capital gains on assets held in your tax-deferred account will be taxed at higher ordinary income rates.
 These same investments held in a cash account or Roth IRA would produce less tax by paying either a long-term capital rate in an after-tax account, or no tax at all in a Roth.

 So, what does that all mean?

 Overall, and to the extent that our portfolio will allow it, the best place to hold your growth is in a Roth IRA.
 Next your growth should be in an after-tax account and lastly in your IRA or other retirement accounts.
-Your income investments will be taxed at the same rate whether held in a retirement account or cash account.
+The same rate will tax your income investments whether held in a retirement account or a cash account.
+This practical example shows asset allocation spread across different accounts.

 For more information on where to put your hard-earned money, request a meeting today.